danawoodman/django-flatpages-plus/README.markdown

         'views'                 Returns the most viewed flatpages first.
         '-views'                Returns the least viewed flatpages first.
         'random'                Returns random flatpages.

     tags='foo,bar,baz'          Returns all flatpages tagged with _either_
                                 'foo', 'bar', or 'baz'.
 Optional.

-    author=1                    Returns all flatpages by an author with ID 1.
+    owner=1                     Returns all flatpages by the User with ID 1.
                                 Optional.

     limit=10                    Limits the number of flatpages that are returned to 10 results.
 Optional.

     remove=1                    Removes a given flatpage ID or list of IDs from the results list.
 Can be a string of IDs (e.g. '1,5,6,8,234') or an integer